kulmanferdi/c-vector/README.md

 ### push_back

-This function puts a string into our dynamic array.
+This function puts a string into the dynamic array.

 ``` C
     push_back(vector, "string");